Our Careers Service supports you throughout your studies at Goldsmiths, helping to identify your future career and develop your skills.

 Goldsmiths is committed to preparing its students for their futures – whether that’s through our interdisciplinary courses that challenge you to see the world differently or through dedicated careers support.
 Our graduates go on to do many exciting things: starting their own businesses; working for media agencies; continuing to study and so much more, as can be seen in the Graduate Outcomes Survey (GOS) results.

-The new GOS was published by HESA (Higher Education Statistics Agency) on 23 June 2020.
+The new GOS was published by HESA (Higher Education Statistics Agency) in July 2021.
 The goal of the GOS is to provide helpful information about how university students progress after graduating, and covers both undergraduate and postgraduate students.

 The survey is based on students' experience 15 months after graduation, which means it can provide a good understanding of graduate destinations and the next steps they take in the year after finishing their course.